-- Complaints about harassment or discrimination on grounds prohibited in the Human Rights Code as defined above; - Failure to reasonably accommodate an employee with a disability as defined in the Human Rights Code; - Systemic discrimination on human rights grounds (e.g. requiring a specific physical characteristic that is not justifiable in a job); - Sexual harassment which is defined as unwelcome comment or conduct of a sexual nature that detrimentally affects the work environment or leads to adverse job related consequences for the victim of harassment; and - Sexual harassment may include behavior such as sexual remarks, unwelcome touching, inappropriate jokes, sexual requests or suggestions, staring or making comments about a person's appearance or displays of sexually suggestive pictures, drawing, notes or slogans.
+- Complaints about harassment or discrimination on grounds prohibited in the Human Rights Code as defined above; - Failure to reasonably accommodate an employee with a disability as defined in the Human Rights Code; - Systemic discrimination on human rights grounds (e.g. requiring a specific physical characteristic that is not justifiable in a job); and - Sexual harassment may include behavior such as sexual remarks, unwelcome touching, inappropriate jokes, sexual requests or suggestions, staring or making comments about a person's appearance or displays of sexually suggestive pictures, drawing, notes or slogans.